-Under the Earthquake Commission Act 1993 you automatically receive some insurance cover from EQC (EQCover) for your home and land if you have private home insurance (that includes fire insurance) at the time of a disaster event.
-EQCover insures against residential loss or damage caused by natural hazards such as earthquakes, landslides, volcanic eruptions, hydrothermal activity and tsunami.
-Damage caused by fire as a result of any of those disasters, and some land damage as a result of storms and floods, is also covered.
+Under the Earthquake Commission Act 1993 you automatically receive some insurance cover from Toka Tū Ake EQC (EQCover) for your home and some parts of your residential land if you have private home insurance (that includes fire insurance) at the time of a natural hazard event.
+EQCover insures against residential loss or damage caused by natural hazards such as earthquakes, landslips, volcanic eruptions, hydrothermal activity and tsunami.
+Damage caused by fire as a result of any of those hazards, and some land damage as a result of storms and floods, is also covered.

-EQCover is capped, meaning if your home suffers significant disaster damage EQC can only pay up to the applicable cap for that disaster event.
-The amount EQC can pay to repair or rebuild your property for an event is generally capped at a maximum of \$150,000 (+GST) per event, as at 1 July 2019.
+EQCover is capped, meaning if your home suffers significant natural hazard damage Toka Tū Ake EQC can only pay up to the applicable cap for that natural hazard event.
+The amount Toka Tū Ake EQC can pay to repair or rebuild your property for an event is generally capped at a maximum of \$300,000 (+GST) per event.
 Caps for land cover are a bit more complex.